Fermat's principle: Laplace, Young, Fresnel, and Lorentz

 Thus Fresnel showed, even for anisotropic media, that the ray path given by Huygens' construction is the path of least time between successive positions of a plane or diverging wavefront, that the ray velocities are the radii of the secondary "wave surface" after unit time, and that a stationary traversal time accounts for the direction of maximum intensity of a beam.
 However, establishing the general equivalence between Huygens' construction and Fermat's principle would have required further consideration of Fermat's principle in point-to-point terms.

 Hendrik Lorentz, in a paper written in 1886 and republished in 1907, deduced the principle of least time in point-to-point form from Huygens' construction.
 But the essence of his argument was somewhat obscured by an apparent dependence on aether and aether drag.

-Lorentz's work was cited in 1959 by Adriaan J. de Witte, who then offered his own argument, which "although in essence the same, is believed to be more cogent and more general."
+Lorentz's work was cited in 1959 by Adriaan J. de Witte, who then offered his own argument, which "although in essence the same, is believed to be more cogent and more general".
 De Witte's treatment is more original than that description might suggest, although limited to two dimensions; it uses calculus of variations to show that Huygens' construction and Fermat's principle lead to the same differential equation for the ray path, and that in the case of Fermat's principle, the converse holds.
 De Witte also noted that "The matter seems to have escaped treatment in textbooks."

+In popular culture

+"Story of Your Life", a short story by Ted Chiang, contains visual depictions of Fermat's principle along with a discussion of its teleological dimension.
+Keith Devlin's The Math Instinct contains a chapter, "Elvis the Welsh Corgi Who Can Do Calculus", that discusses the calculus "embedded" in some animals as they solve the "least time" problem in actual situations.